openshift/osde2e/docs/Addons.md

 Add-on developers should first onboard to OSD as described in the [OSD documentation] above.
 In order to debug Test Harnesses, we recommend running OSDE2E in a local environment as detailed in: [Running from source](https://github.com/openshift/osde2e#running-from-source)

-A common worflow is to create a cluster and then run the test harness through OSDE2E:
+A common workflow is to create a cluster and then run the test harness through OSDE2E:
 ADDON_IDS is the OCM value to install the addon.

 ```bash